SAP2Moose/SAP2Moose/README.md

 A project to extract model data from a SAP system into the analysis platform Moose on Pharo Smalltalk.
 It uses FAMIX as a flexible enhancable meta model to draw for instance diagrams like this ([Usage grouped by packages (Use Case)](https://github.com/RainerWinkler/Moose-FAMIX-SAP-Extractor/wiki/Usage-grouped-in-packages-(Use-Case))):

+New 29 July 2016: usage to Web Dynpro ABAP is included in the model.

 ![Packages with invocations of methods and accesses to attributes](https://github.com/RainerWinkler/Moose-FAMIX-SAP-Extractor/blob/master/wiki_pictures/Packages_with_classes_and_usages.png?raw=true)

 See [Wiki](https://github.com/RainerWinkler/Moose-FAMIX-SAP-Extractor/wiki) for further details and the [Blog on SAP developer network](https://scn.sap.com/community/abap/custom-code-management/blog/2016/03/13/solving-sap-problems-without-reading-code--extract-a-famix-model-to-moose).